lawrennd/snippets/_access/includes/table-joins.md

 USE `ads_2024`;
 select * from pp_data as pp inner join postcode_data as po on pp.postcode = po.postcode where pp.date_of_transfer BETWEEN '2024-01-01' AND '2024-12-31' limit 5;}

-\notes{Do you see any difference after adding the new index?
+\exercise{Do you see any difference after adding the new index?
 Why?}

 \subsection{Database Python Client}